paulinejdavis/Algorithms/README.md

 ## Algorithms in Code

-* Clearly defined problem statment, input and output.
+* Clearly defined problem statement, input and output.
 * The steps in the algorithm need to be in a very specific order.
 * The steps also need to be distinct
 * The algorithm should produce a result